Death Frost Doom Revised (2014)

 Death Frost Doom is an adventure, a thematically very solid adventure and most certainly not horrible shit.
 It maintains a delicate balance of atmosphere, room for exploration, horror, challenge and novelty.
 It might also burn down your campaign if you run it, something that has become a bit of a staple for Loftp adventures over the long years.
 Illustrations are monochromatic horrors by Jez Gordon, who deserves special commendation for perfectly evoking the disturbing atmosphere of DfD.

-Our adventure begins on a foreboding mountain, with rumours of gold and an evil death cult now long gone to draw in potential adventurers.
+Our adventure begins on a foreboding mountain, with rumors of gold and an evil death cult now long gone to draw in potential adventurers.
 On the way to the top our intrepid band of fortune seekers meets Old Man Zeke, who is clearly insane and seeks to make markers for every person that died on that mountain.
 He has been doing it for all his life.

 “I know the fate that awaits the soul of he who would slay his fellow man.
 Do you?”